zhuochun/zhuochun.github.io/_posts/2020/2020-07-18-discussion-pyramid.markdown

 note: false
 title: 'Pyramid on Building Features'
 date: 2020-07-18 15:56
-tags: 'Mental Model'
+tags:
+  - Product
+  - Mental Model
-categories: 'Mental Model'
+categories:
+  - Mental Model
 ---

 A quick snapshot of my mental model (as an engineer) on discussing product features.